Best Chamomile Tea Brands for Anxiety & Sleep: 2020 Review

-What Chamomile Teas Are the Best?
+What Chamomile Types Are the Best?

 German Chamomile, sometimes called Italian chamomile, wild chamomile, or Hungarian chamomile, is a widely-used annual plant grown across Eurasia but can be found in many parts of the world.
 The reason German chamomile is sought-after is for its high concentration of bisabolol and chamazulene.
 These compounds produce the tea’s calming effects, generally making it the second best after the scarcer Egyptian chamomile (and thus one of the most widely used).